 Now, this isn’t something I’ve ever done, mostly because I’ve jumped around too many countries to settle on something and a lot of the deals seem to be based in the United States.
 But if you start searching and you’re prepared to put in a bit of work then the benefits of travel reward programs can really pay off, literally.
 Plus, it can be like another travel fund and be more motivation to get going!

 5. Realise that you can work and travel

 Travel doesn’t mean you need to have loads of time off work to see what you want to.
-It’s about making the best use of whatever time you have to travel, or even consider working and travelling together.
-When I say that you can work and travel I’m not just talking about the digital nomad craze that’s taking over the world right now or that you need to become a travel blogger, but about all sorts of jobs that let you work and travel the world.
+It’s about making the best use of whatever time you have to travel, or even considering working and travelling together.
+When I say that you can work and travel I’m not just talking about the digital nomad craze that’s taken over the world right now or that you need to become a travel blogger, but about all sorts of jobs that let you work and travel the world.
 You just have to realise that what you’re doing now at home, you might be able to do somewhere else.
 Or you can find something new to do overseas!

 Plus saving to move abroad can be faster or easier than for long-term travel.
 I know it sounds like a scary prospect, but once you’ve done it I swear it will be one of the best things you’ve ever done.

 6. Save money and travel cheaper by housesitting

 If you are travelling long-term, then seriously consider housesitting.
 Actually, you can even housesit in your own city to save money on rent!
 Generally housesitting goes along with looking after pets like cats or dogs, but not always.
-My parents have been housesitting for six months in Europe and it has saved them so much money in accommodation, one of the biggest costs of travelling, and so it means they can travel for much longer.
+My parents have been housesitting for six months in Europe and it has saved them so much money on accommodation, one of the biggest costs of travelling, and it means they can travel for much longer.

 7. Change the way you travel